Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Deep-link (aka **Open in the YouTube app**) doesn't work?
-❖ It's impossible to make deep-link work.
-However, you can use this [Shortcut](https://shortcutsgallery.com/shortcuts/open-in-youtube/) as a workaround (tested on iOS 14). **Credit:** RandomAccessMemories#5025
+It's impossible to make deep-link work.
+Fortunately, there are a few workarounds:
+- iOS 14: You can use this [Shortcut](https://shortcutsgallery.com/shortcuts/open-in-youtube/) as a workaround (not tested on iOS 13).
+**Credit: RandomAccessMemories#5025**
+- iOS 15: iOS 15 users can follow this workaround (Safari extension + Userscript): https://github.com/qnblackcat/uYouPlus/issues/69.
+Thanks [Albert Portnoy](https://github.com/asportnoy) for his solution!

 ***
 ### Q: Why does it take so long to active PiP?